Zelasudil (RXC007, ROCK2 inhibitor)

 Zelasudil Highlights to date

-In Phase 1 study in healthy volunteers:
+In the Phase 1 study in healthy volunteers:

 - Zelasudil confirms good safety and pharmacokinetic profile